Learn About The BBA

 The BBA is a private membership organization that advocates on behalf of Burlington’s business community.
 Our alliance of more than 260 diverse businesses shares the goal of stewarding and promoting Burlington’s economic vitality.
 The BBA focuses on issues that directly impact Burlington businesses, such as transportation and parking, public safety, infrastructure maintenance and improvement, cleanliness, signage, taxes, and zoning, and we voice the business community’s concerns and interests in a variety of forums.

 Learn all you need to know about BBA Membership!
-Be sure to contact Jeff McLaughlin for all membership needs!
+Be sure to contact Kelly Devine for all membership needs!

 Want to learn more or become more involved?
 Take Kelly to Lunch